jspauldo98/smart_stock/notebook/notebook.md

 #### Spencer
 #### Stefan
 Overall hours spent: 95.2
 Admittedly, I could've spent more time on this project.
 However, work/life/student balance gets in the way, and I intend to continue working on this project beyond Senior Design, so my guilt is limited.
+I accomplished and lended a helping hand in every single aspect of this project.
+This included the following:
+ - Just about every backend service, model, or feature was either initiated, edited, added to, or created by myself.
+This included the respository services, the controllers, the authorization components, and the multithreading.
+ - Database construction and modification was handled mostly by Jared, but I did my fair share of reviewing and editing tables and associated columns when needed.
+ - Every frontend service, component, and router with the exception of the trade account and portfolio page had my hand in it.
+Same level of involvement from creating, to editing, to finalizing.
+ - Background trading algorithm development and modification for: Swing Trading.
+Collected almost two weeks worth of data for two iterations of this algorithm.
+Only one weeks worth of data is relevant as the other week performed poorly.
 #### Jared
 Spending approximately 145.9 hours just in development of Smart Stock I accomplished the following: